ronnayryukay/microGISG/README.md

 microGISG based of [microG] and is easy to implement and supports Android users without GApss, especially in Indonesia.

-microGISG can be implemented with any type of custom rom that does not include GApps, such as LineageOS, CRDroid, CarbonROM, and others.
+microGISG can be implemented with any type of custom rom that does not include GApps, such as LineageOS, CRDroid, CarbonROM, Ancient OS and others.

 microGISG is currently only available in the Magisk module package, and will also be developed for custom recovery packages.